OfficeDev/Microsoft-Teams-Samples/samples/bot-release-management/csharp/README.md

 # Bot to create the group chat and send task notification using Azure webhooks.

-This is a sample application which demonstrates how to create a webhook on [Azure DevOps](https://dev.azure.com) and connect with Teams bot that creates a group chat and send workitems details.
+This is a sample application which demonstrates how to create a webhook/service hooks on [Azure DevOps](https://dev.azure.com) and connect with Teams bot that creates a group chat and send workitems details.

 ## Interaction with app